Jawsen/Jawsen.github.io/index.md

 🟢 High fine rates per person — the real hotspots

-You can explore the map below to see which neighborhood falls into which group.
-Click around to see how NYC neighborhoods were grouped by fine patterns.
+Explore the map below to see which neighborhoods fall into each cluster — and what kind of fine risk they carry.

 <iframe src="assets/nta_clusters_map.html" width="100%" height="500" style="border:none;"></iframe>